DaniilKastylenka/web-crawler/README.md

 Steps to start application:
 1. Build project to get .jar
-2. By the command: java -jar <name of .jar>.jar
+2. Start application by the command: java -jar <name of .jar>.jar

 In the CommonUtils class you can change default values of InputData.